Genealogy Images of History

 BRIAND * - 1922 - Premier of France in golf match pictured with Premier Lloyd George of England as saved from this old American pictorial magazine.
 Mint Condition.
 11 by 16 inches.

-BRIAND, Premier - 1926 - Named in story of "A DESERTER WHO WAS NOT SHOT' tells of an American who enlisted in the Foreign Legion and received a sentence of death for rebelling, then escaped and was captured only to escape the death penalty as saved from this old American magazine.
+BRIAND, Premier - 1926 - Named in story of "A DESERTER WHO WAS NOT SHOT' tells of an American who enlisted in the Foreign Legion and received a sentence of death for rebelling, then escaped and was captured only to escape the death penalty as saved from this old American magazine

 BRIAND, Aristerd * - 1921 - Picture entitled NEW FRENCH CABINET MEMBERS - SOCIALISTIC ACTIVITIES who is the New French Premier and Minister of Foreign Affairs as saved from this old American pictorial magazine.

-BRIAND, Aristide, * - 1921 - Featured in Pictorial Collage entitled PROBABLE PARTICIPANTS IN FORTHCOMING DISARMAMENT CONFERENCE as Premier of the French Republic and saved from this old American pictorial magazine.
+BRIAND, Aristide, * - 1921 - Featured in Pictorial Collage entitled PROBABLE PARTICIPANTS IN FORTHCOMING DISARMAMENT CONFERENCE as Premier of the French Republic and saved from this old American pictorial magazine

 BRIAND, Aristde - 1926.
 Named in story entitled MATA HARI'S GHOST STILL RAISING HOB IN FRANCE which reports of the alleged conquest of Mata Hari of French Minister of the Interior, M. Jean Louis Malvy.
+BRIAND, French Premier (GENERAL D'AMADE PRESENTING COLORS TO FRENCH INFANTRY BATALLION IN EGYPT - Pictorial Review - 1915)

 BRIAND, M., - Premier of France - - 1918 - A pictorial cover and text of a painting done by Albert Besnard entitled "HIS EMINENCE CARDINAL MERCIER" as saved from old American pictorial magazine.